arpitrathore055/arpitrathore055/README.md

 - 👋 Hi, I’m arpitrathore055.github.io
 - 👀 I’m interested in solving logical problems,coding,watching movies and tourism.
-- 🌱 I’m currently learning data structure and algoritms and web development(front-end).
+- 🌱 I’m currently learning data structure and algorithms and web development(front-end).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me? - via phone number- 8305341893.Also, you can contact me through email, my email id- arpitrathore009@gmail.com.